kklamberty/3601-lab1_HTML-CSS/README.md

 - [HTML Validation](http://validator.w3.org/)
 - [CSS Validation](http://jigsaw.w3.org/css-validator/)

-#### Example Website:
-- [Here](https://umm-csci-3601.github.io/3601-lab1-example/) is an example of a web page put together by students in a previous offering of this course.
-You should avoid basing your design on this example, it's just here to help you get an idea of what the requirements are actually talking about.

 #### Generally helpful things:
 - [HTML Tutorial at W3 Schools](http://www.w3schools.com/html/default.asp)
 - [HTML5 Specific Tutorial at W3 Schools](http://www.w3schools.com/html/html5_intro.asp)